preciofishbone/OmniaDocsG2/using-omnia-feed/omnia-feed-implemenation-example/index.rst

 .. image:: omnia-feed-tabs-v7-ex-700.png

-"Feed" is a Query (Rollup) containing corporate news and local news, with sign-off request applicable for the user, shown.
+"Feed" is a Query (Rollup) containing corporate news and local news, with sign-off request applicable for the user, also shown.

 At the top there are a number of Sign-off requests that needs the users attention, for example: